MARYLAND AT A GLANCE

 The Ravens won Super Bowl XXXV in 2001 and Super Bowl XLVII in 2013.

 The Washington Redskins, formerly the Boston Braves, were founded in 1932.
 Following a name change in 1933 and a 1937 relocation to Washington, DC, the Redskins played in Griffith Stadium from 1937 to 1960 and then at RFK Stadium from 1961 to 1996.
 During this period, the Redskins won the NFL Championship in 1937 and 1942 and the Super Bowl in 1983, 1988, and 1992.
 Starting in 1997, the team played their home games at the newly-built Jack Kent Cooke Stadium.
 Located in Landover, Maryland, the Stadium was renamed FedEx Field in 1999 and currently has a capacity of 82,000 people.
-In February 2024, Fedex announced it was withdrawing from the naming rights deal with the team, so a new Stadium name will be forthcoming.
+In February 2024, Fedex announced it was withdrawing from the naming rights deal with the team.
+The stadium was temporarily called Commanders Field until it was renamed Northwest Stadium in August 2024 after Northwest Federal Credit Union bought the naming rights.

 In July 2020, the Washington Redskins retired their name and logo.
 They were then known as the Washington Football Team.
 On February 2, 2022, the team was renamed the Washington Commanders.

-Maryland has several professional indoor football teams, including the Western Maryland Warriors and Maryland Eagles, both of which play in the American Arena League.
+Maryland had several professional indoor football teams, including the Western Maryland Warriors and Maryland Eagles, both of which played in the American Arena League.

 The Baltimore Brigade, a team in the Arena Football League (AFL), played their home games at the Royal Farms Arena (now CFG Bank Arena) from 2017 to 2019.
 Other indoor football teams that have played in Baltimore include the Baltimore Blackbirds (2007) of the American Indoor Football Association and the Baltimore Mariners (2008-10, 2014), who first played for the American Indoor Football Association and then for American Indoor Football.

 There are several women's football teams in Maryland.
-The Baltimore Burn debuted in April 2001 and plays at the Eugene “Utz” Twardowicz Field at Patterson Park as part of the Women's Tackle Football League.
 The Baltimore Nighthawks, founded in 2007, play in the Women’s Football Alliance at Woodlawn High School.
+The Baltimore Burn debuted in April 2001 and played at the Eugene “Utz” Twardowicz Field at Patterson Park as part of the Women's Tackle Football League.

-There are several semi-professional football teams in Maryland, including the Brunswick Railroaders and Maryland Blackhawks.
+There were several semi-professional football teams in Maryland, including the Brunswick Railroaders and Maryland Blackhawks.

 COLLEGE FOOTBALL